 If you don’t understand why not, take a second to think about it.
 [Hint: The schools asked for your résumé in another part of your application so they could avoid reading some long prose-form list of accomplishments.
 Don’t make them think that you can’t follow basic directions.]

 Now that we’re on the same page about not rehashing your résumé, let’s get back to what should belong in your personal statement.
 Any MBA admissions essay should cover the four basic questions we list above.
-Of course, depending on how your target school’s questions may be worded, you may spend more time on some of the four aspects mentioned above more than others.
+Of course, depending on how your target school’s questions may be worded, you may spend more time on some of the four aspects mentioned above than on others.
 But, generally, if you don’t answer all four questions, you’re going to fall short of painting a good picture of who you are.

 What have you done?

 Here’s the big trap.
 Unless the question specifically asks about your past work history (and fewer schools do so now than before), you should not spend more than 75-125 words talking about your past work experiences.
 Why?
-Because the schools have that information elsewhere (résumé, interview, recommendations, etc.), and the only reason you’d mention your work history in this personal statement is to provide some context to support question #2 (your goals).
+Because the schools have that information elsewhere (résumé, interview, recommendations, etc.), the only reason you’d mention your work history in this personal statement is to provide some context to support question #2 (your goals).

 But even if your school asks you to discuss your professional experiences, you don’t want to spend more than half your essay going on and on about things adcoms can find elsewhere in your application.